patrickfatrick/marky-marked/README.md

 [license-url]: LICENSE

-_Each Marky Marked release is linted with ESLint and tested with a combination of Karma, Mocha, Chai, and Istanbul._
+_Each Marky Marked release is linted with StandardJS and tested with a combination of Karma, Mocha, Chai, and Isparta._